EdexcelGeographyExam Board Revision

 View mark scheme hint

-Discuss the friction between plates and the release of energy.
+Discuss the build-up of stress at plate boundaries and the release of energy.

 What is meant by a divergent boundary?
 [2 marks]